CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

   - During the Deduplication Workflow, the Convert Step will:
     - Generate a hash for the item
     - Compare this hash against those batched in the same submitted report
-    - Compare this hash with others stored in the database
+    - Compare this hash with other hashes stored in the database from the same sender within the last year
-    - Create appropriate action logs and Azure Events if any duplicates were detected
+    - Create appropriate action logs and Azure Events if any duplicates were detected (see "If item is a duplicate" under [Hash Comparison](#item-hash-comparison))
   - After the Deduplication Workflow occurs, the Convert Step will perform necessary pipeline functions:
     - Apply sender schema transform
     - Make a report object with item lineage
       - **This will now include the newly generated (or null) hash**
-    - Create a route event
     - Upload to blobstore
     - Update the database
+    - Create an `ITEM_ACCEPTED` Azure event
     - Add the report to the route destination filter step queue

 ### Other Updates